Kobun42/kobun42/README.md

 - Obsessed with Phantasy Star Online Blue Burst and other games nobody cares about
 - I know a decent amount of Lua, Javascript, PHP, and Python.
 I also know a fair amount of C++ (though I would like to know more advanced techniques with it) and a hilariously low amount of C#.
 - I want to learn more C++ alongside C# and potentially Java.
-- Too much interest in 2000s MMO/Live game networking and Game Design.
+- Too much interest in 2000s MMO/Live game networking and general Game Design.
+- Wants to make a 2D 1980s arcade-style game one day.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Kobun42&theme=dark)](https://github.com/anuraghazra/github-readme-stats)